Hyundai Santa Fe review - MPG, CO2 and running costs

-The Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer but has a lot of weight to move around and that impacts economy.
-Fuel economy is quoted under the latest, more accurate WLTP regulations, as 40.4mpg and 39.8mpg for the four-wheel drive Premium models, with respective manual and auto gearboxes.
+The pre-facelift Hyundai Santa Fe’s single 2.2-litre diesel engine is a good performer, but there’s a lot of weight to move around and that impacts on its overall economy.
+You can expect circa 40mpg and CO2 emissions in the 151-170g/km range.

-Insurance costs could be slightly higher than those of the Santa Fe’s closest rivals; Premium models sit in groups 39/40 and Premium SE models in group 40.
+Insurance costs could be slightly higher than those of the Santa Fe’s closest rivals; 2020 model-year diesels sit in groups 39/40 and while groups for the new hybrids are still to be confirmed we think they’re likely to be similar.
 By contrast, the Skoda Kodiaq starts in insurance group 12 and climbs to around group 24 for the most expensive, non-vRS versions.

-Depreciation has the potential to be a bit of a sticking point for those choosing the Santa Fe over its rivals, especially in the case of the most expensive models.
+Depreciation had the potential to be a bit of a sticking point for those choosing the Santa Fe over its rivals, especially in the case of the most expensive models.
 After 36 months of ownership, a top-spec four-wheel-drive Premium SE model with an automatic ‘box is predicted to lose just over 46% of its value when it comes to trade-in time – that’s the equivalent of just over £20,000.
+We’ll have to wait and see if the hybrid models are able to perform any better.

 However, it’s worth noting that top-spec Kodiaq models are only predicted to hang on to around 45-48% of their list price after the same period.
 Values for the Peugeot 5008 sit at around 41-46%